 Acute asthma attacks account for two million visits to emergency rooms in the United States every year, often presented as an asthma “exacerbation.”
 In such cases, patients manifest symptoms that range from coughing to difficulty breathing.
 In rare occasions, it can even lead to respiratory failure, especially when it’s not addressed right away.

 Typically, adults with a history of asthma often seek Acute Medical Care when their usual home medications fail to control their asthma attacks.
 There are certain tests that a patient must undergo during an asthma attack to further assess his or her condition.
-In addition, medical gas outlets and accessories can easily be positioned and repositioned to better meet the needs of the patients and clinical staff without the use of tools.

 Pulse oximetry is a medical test that measures how much oxygen there is in the blood.
 The pulse oximeter is the device used to measure the “oxygen saturation” or the SpO2, which should be at 95% or higher at sea level.
 It looks like a small clip with an SpO2 sensor that is placed on the finger, toe, or earlobe.